status-im/status-keycard/CLIENT_NOTES.md

 to use DERIVE KEY to get there.
 Only when the current key path matches the PIN-less one the SIGN command will not require PIN authentication.
 The master key can never be used without PIN.

 Finally, some keys can be exported (after PIN authentication).
-At the moment only the Whisper key (m/1/1) can be exported.
+The public key can be exported for any key, while the private one only for specific keys.
 The EXPORT KEY command does not automatically do key derivation.
-This means that you must use DERIVE KEY first so that the current key path matches m/1/1 and only then will the EXPORT KEY command work.
+This means that you must use DERIVE KEY before exporting the desired key.

 ## Additional notes